Lorentz force: Force on a current-carrying wire

 where I is the current and ℓ is a vector whose magnitude is the length of the wire, and whose direction is along the wire, aligned with the direction of the current.

+The derivation of this equation is straight forward.
+Consider a conductor of length ℓ, cross section A, and charge q due to electric current I. If this conductor is placed in a magnetic field of magnitude B that makes an angle θ with the velocity of charges in the conductor, the force exerted on a single charge q is: